The double gamma function and Vladimir Alekseevsky: On the history of the double gamma function

 \sm

 Now there are no reasons for such doubts.
 Ludvig Faddeev \cite{Fad} observed that the double sine is a kernel of a natural integral operator in $L^2(\R)$ satisfying highly nontrivial identities, see \cite{Fock0}, \cite{Kash}, \cite{Fock}.
-See also the work \cite{KLS}, where a certain spectral measure for quantum groups are expressed as products of the double sines.
-Recall that products of usual gamma functions appear as spectral densities for differential and difference operators (as far as they admit explicit evaluations), also such products appear as spectral densities for unitary representations of semisimple groups.
+See also the work \cite{KLS}, where certain spectral measures for quantum groups are expressed as products of the double sines.
+Recall that products of the usual gamma functions appear as spectral densities for differential and difference operators (as far as they admit explicit evaluations), such products also appear as spectral densities in numerous problems of harmonic analysis for semisimple Lie groups.

 See, also a recent work \cite{KK}.

 \sm